 Connector Subsea Solutions Ltd – Andrew Woodward and Chris Matthews.
 An assembly showing the use of CRA’s in subsea clad pipelines and repair of connections.
 DNV GL approval was awarded to the CRA clad and lined pipe end seal in December 2019.

 The Corrosion Science Symposium is one of the premier events in the Institute of Corrosion’s calendar.
 This year it’s not going to be quite the same as before, but we think you’ll like what we’ve done to ensure it is an equally engaging and enlightening an event as it has always been.
-The key to its success, as ever, is those who
+The key to its success, as ever, is those who attend – you.

 The CSS has traditionally been a two-day meeting held in a prestigious location befitting of its status, and last year’s event was held as part of Electrochem 2019, at the University of Strathclyde’s Innovation Centre in Glasgow.